evgenyneu/evgenii.com/blog/_posts/2015-04-04-testing-activity-in-android-studio-tutorial-part-2.md

 ## 4. Launching activity in tests

 Just a reminder, our goal here is to test our android activity.
-Add to following code to the `MainActivityTests` class, this will ask the test to launch `MainActivity` during the test.
+This is done by adding the following code to the `MainActivityTests` class.

 ```Java
 @Rule